lbl-srg/obc/specification/source/verification.rst

-Outside the scope of our verification are tests that verify whether the I/O points are connected properly, whether the mechanical equipment is installed and functions correctly, and whether the building envelop is meeting its specification.
+Outside the scope of our verification are tests that verify whether the I/O points are connected properly, whether the mechanical equipment is installed and functions correctly, and whether the building envelope is meeting its specification.

 Methodology